-Women's Studies and Feminist Research officially became a department at The University of Western Ontario in July 2006.
-The Women's Studies program was established in 1987 and is a department in both the Faculty of Arts and Humanities, and the Faculty of Social Science.
+Gender, Sexuality and Women's Studies officially became a department at The University of Western Ontario in July 2006.
+The Women's Studies program was established in 1987 and is a department in both the Faculty of Arts and Humanities and the Faculty of Social Science.
 The Department offers a variety of degree modules and promotes feminist scholarship through provision for resident scholars, a Distinguished Speakers Series, faculty colloquia, annual conferences, and publications.
 It also has an active and lively Women's Studies Student Council.

-The Department of Women's Studies and Feminist Research offers the following undergraduate degree modules:
+The Department of Gender, Sexuality and Women's Studies offers the following undergraduate degree modules:

 - Honors Specialization in Gender and Women's Studies

 - Major in Sexuality Studies

 - Minor in Gender and Women's Studies